-Off the court, Lottich comes to Valpo from the National Collegiate Scouting Association, where he started in January of 2013.
-Lottich ascended to the position of Head Scout during his time with the NCSA, which helps high school athletes navigate the world of college recruiting.
-Lottich also co-founded the TEAM Life Skills basketball camp in 2004 and has helped manage and develop the camp over the last nine years.
+Off the court, Lottich came to Valpo from the National Collegiate Scouting Association, where he started in January 2013.
+Lottich ascended to the position of head scout during his time with the NCSA, which helps high school athletes navigate the world of college recruiting.
+Lottich also co-founded the TEAM Life Skills basketball camp in 2004 and spent nine years managing and developing the camp.

 Lottich played his prep basketball at New Trier [Ill.]
 H.S., where he was named the Chicago Tribune Athlete of the Year in 2000 and holds the distinction of being the program’s all-time leading scorer.
 Lottich graduated from Stanford University in 2004 and currently resides in Valparaiso with his wife, Kylan, and their four children: Grace, Matthan, Christian and Landon.